 The qsort_r function is the reentrant version of qsort.
-See the qsort description in the VSI C Run-Time Library Reference Manual for OpenVMS Systems [https://vmssoftware.com/docs/ VSI CRTL REF.pdf].
-The comparison function takes a third argument.
+See the qsort description in the VSI C User's Guide for OpenVMS Systems [https://vmssoftware.com/docs/VSI_C_USER.pdf]. qsort_r is identical to qsort except that the comparison function compar takes a third argument.
 A pointer is passed to the comparison function via arg.

-qsort_r returns no value.
+The qsort_r function returns no value.